 The University of Michigan Law School uses Electronic Bluebook software (aka EBB) for taking laptop exams.
 The approved versions of EBB work on laptops running Windows and Mac operating systems configured to use English-United States language and regional settings.
-If your laptop is set up to run in a language other than English, you must change the language setting to "English" and the regional settings to "United States".
 If you have a foreign version of Windows installed on your laptop, contact LawIT to make sure that your laptop is set up properly.

 Technical and Minimum System Requirements

 To run EBB effectively, your laptop must meet or exceed the following minimum hardware specifications: